taseyanab/taseyanab/README.md

 # Hi, I'm Tassie 👋

-Computer Information Systems student at Georgia State University with a concentration in Cybersecurity, expected to graduate July 2027.
+Computer Information Systems student at Georgia State University with a concentration in Cybersecurity, expected to graduate May 2027.
 I'm passionate about building things at the intersection of technology, security, and creativity.

 ---